State-Based Payment and Delivery Reform

 “ACOs and other options: A ‘how-to’ manual for physicians navigating a post-health reform world” is specifically designed to help physicians maximize the likelihood of success, while minimizing the risk of failure, regardless of how they choose to navigate the new post-health reform world.
 Topics include an overview of accountable care organizations (ACOs) and issues to consider such as governance, partnerships with hospitals or health insurers and managing antitrust risks.

-“Competing in the marketplace: How physicians can improve quality and increase their value in the health care market through medical practice integration” helps physician practices stay competitive through physician practice integration, while still complying with antitrust laws.
+“Strengthen Your Practice: How to Collaborate with Peers and Other Practices” helps physician practices stay competitive through physician practice integration, while still complying with antitrust laws.
 This resource: (1) provides information about how physicians may consolidate or financially and clinically integrate their practices and (2) alerts physicians to the flexibility they have under current antitrust laws to lawfully come together.